-Python is one of the most popular languages out there due to the vast community and advance use of it.
+Python is one of the most popular programming languages of 2021.
+Due to the vast community support and an insane number of libraries it is used in multiple domains.
 From web development to artificial intelligence Python is everywhere.
-As like other programming languages, Python also has many operators.
+Like other programming languages, standard Python also has many operators.

 What are the Operators? | Python Operators

-As we discussed that python has different operators, here are the types of Python Operators:
+As we discussed that python has different operators, here is the list of different all the standard Python Operators:

 - Arithmetic operators